 To direct and manage the overall operations of the internal audit department in order to minimise risks within North West Development Corporation (NWDC).

 Applicants must be in possession of an appropriate Bachelor’s degree in Auditing or Financial Management or an equivalent qualification.
-Have a minimum of 6 years’ experience in internal or external audit from an audit environment with a minimum of 2 years-experience at management role within internal audit, external audit, governance, risk, compliance or auditing environment.
+Have a minimum of 6 years-experience in internal or external audit from an audit environment, with a minimum of 2 years-experience in a management role within internal audit, external audit, governance, risk, compliance or auditing environment.
 A relevant postgraduate qualification will be an added advantage.
-Extensive knowledge and understanding of the operations of the Public and Private Sector especially in relation to North West Development Corporation.
-Good understanding of the PFMA Regulatory Framework and King IV Code of Good Practice.
-Good understanding of the Public sector policies and initiatives as well as the role of information in the Provincial Government decision-making.
+Extensive knowledge and understanding of the operations of the Public and Private Sector especially in relation to the North West Development Corporation.
+A good understanding of the PFMA Regulatory Framework and King IV Code of Good Practice.
+A good understanding of the Public sector policies and initiatives as well as the role of information in the Provincial Government decision-making.
 Demonstrated strategic, audit management ability and experience.
 Experience in leading and managing transformation, change and diversity.
 Generic management competencies, including strategic capability and leadership, program and financial management.
-Mst have a valid driver’s license
+Must have a valid driver’s license.

 Key Performance Areas: